ming-tsai/cron-dynamically/README.md

 # cron-dynamically
-A lab for load the cron schedule job dynamically
+A lab for manage the cron job by Yaml file using the package `node-cron`.

 ### Example logs
 ```bash